kenzo0111/WBIMPS-CNSC/USER_MANUAL.md

 **Effect on Inventory:**

-- Product quantity is automatically increased
+- item quantity is automatically increased
 - Total value is recalculated
 - Transaction is logged
 - Supplier history is updated